getreu/tp-note/docs/source/tpnote--manpage.md

 text editor after creating a new note.
 This also happens when '`<path>`' points to an existing '`.md`'-file.

-Example: edit the note from the previous example:
+For example: open and edit an existing note file:

 ``` bash
 cd "./03-Favorite Readings"